SethlynTetteh/Hospital-project/README.md

 🏥 Hospital Transaction Power BI Dashboard

 Power BI Status License Data Analysis

 📊 Project Overview

 This project involved the development of an interactive Power BI dashboard for City Hospital, aimed at delivering a centralized view of both financial and operational performance.

 City Hospital, a well-established healthcare institution, encountered difficulties in making data-driven decisions due to limited visibility and the absence of unified reporting across financial and clinical operations.

 As the Data Analyst on this project, my objective was to design a Power BI dashboard that enables management to:

-Monitor key financial KPIs (Revenue, Expenses, Profit, Profit Margin) Analyse performance trends over time
+-Monitor key financial KPIs (Revenue, Expenses, Profit, Profit Margin)

+-Analyse performance trends over time

-Identify top-performing specialties, doctors, and patients Improve resource allocation and operational efficiency
+-Identify top-performing specialties, doctors, and patients

+-Improve resource allocation and operational efficiency

-🧩 Problem Statement
+🧩 Problem Statement:

 City Hospital did not have a centralized view of its financial performance, which limited its ability to detect trends, allocate resources effectively, and make informed decisions.

 Goal: Convert raw hospital transaction data into meaningful, actionable dashboards that support strategic decision-making.

 🧠 Steps Taken

 1. Data Modeling

-Created relationships between fact and dimension tables Built a logical data model to support efficient querying and reporting
+-Created relationships between fact and dimension tables

+-Built a logical data model to support efficient querying and reporting

-2. Data Cleaning & Integration
+3. Data Cleaning & Integration

-Detected and corrected missing, duplicate, and inconsistent data
+-Detected and corrected missing, duplicate, and inconsistent data

-Used Power Query to identify and manage null values
+-Used Power Query to identify and manage null values

-Standardized datasets to ensure accuracy before modeling
+-Standardized datasets to ensure accuracy before modeling

 4. DAX Calculations

-Developed calculated measures including:
+-Developed calculated measures including:

-Total Revenue,
-Total Expenses,
-Total Profit,
+-Total Revenue

+-Total Expenses

+-Total Profit

-Profit Margin (%),
+-Profit Margin (%)

-Revenue by Procedure, Specialty, and Doctor
+-Revenue by Procedure, Specialty, and Doctor

-5. Dashboard Development
+6. Dashboard Development

 Built two interactive dashboards focusing on:

-Financial Performance
+-Financial Performance

-Operational Analysis
+-Operational Analysis

 📚 Data Dictionary